-The practicum is a 2-credit requirement during which the student works at least 120 hours in the field under the supervision of the site preceptor who has agreed to directly supervise the work of the student.
 Decisions on the practicum site, the nature of the work, specific learning objectives, and activities of the practicum are determined following discussions and agreements among the student, the Health Policy practicum director, and the site preceptor, whose respective responsibilities are outlined in the Student Practicum Handbook.
 Your practicum can be performed in a concentrated fashion in one semester or can be carried out over two semesters.
 Most full-time students complete the practicum requirement during their second full year of study, but timing is variable.
+See https://publichealth.gwu.edu/academics/practicum for the Health Policy Practicum Syllabus, the Student Practicum Guidebook, and other resources.
 The following chart gives examples of potential practicum sites: